EvgSkv/logica/docs/syntax.md

 # Logica Program Syntax

-Here is a semi-formal BNF of Logica program.
+Here is a semi-formal [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) of Logica program.

 ```

 // Program is a sequence of entries separated by semicolon.
 program ::= program_entry (';' program_entry)* [;]

-// Each entry is a rule or an import statement.
+// Each entry is an import, a rule, or a functor application.
-program_entry ::= import | rule
+program_entry ::= import | rule | functor_application

 // Example of an import -- import path.to.file.Predicate as AnotherPredicate
 import ::=